talon-one/talon_go/docs/CustomerProfileIntegrationRequestV2.md

 `func (o *CustomerProfileIntegrationRequestV2) HasResponseContent() bool`

 HasResponseContent returns a boolean if a field has been set.

+### GetAudiencesChanges

+`func (o *CustomerProfileIntegrationRequestV2) GetAudiencesChanges() ProfileAudiencesChanges`

+GetAudiencesChanges returns the AudiencesChanges field if non-nil, zero value otherwise.

+### GetAudiencesChangesOk

+`func (o *CustomerProfileIntegrationRequestV2) GetAudiencesChangesOk() (*ProfileAudiencesChanges, bool)`

+GetAudiencesChangesOk returns a tuple with the AudiencesChanges field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAudiencesChanges

+`func (o *CustomerProfileIntegrationRequestV2) SetAudiencesChanges(v ProfileAudiencesChanges)`

+SetAudiencesChanges sets AudiencesChanges field to given value.

+### HasAudiencesChanges

+`func (o *CustomerProfileIntegrationRequestV2) HasAudiencesChanges() bool`

+HasAudiencesChanges returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)